 Point Standings: No points are given in SABBA tournaments.

-Pre-Tournament Practice: There will be no off limits for SABBA tournaments from now on.
-No guides, purchasing info or fishing with a non competitor 25 days before tournament.
+Pre-Tournament Practice: Off limits for SABBA tournaments will be listed on SABBA web site.
+No guides, purchasing info or fishing with a non competitor 25 days before tournament on tournament waters.

 Registration and Pre-Tournament Meeting: Each contestant must register in person at the designated site during the official registration hours to pay entry fees and sign entry forms.
 If you do not sign your entry form before a SABBA tournament starts, you are not enter into that SABBA's tournament and your weight may not count.
 TBA local time the day before the tournament.